0x676e67/rnet/README.md

 1. **HTTP/2 over TLS**

 Due to the complexity of TLS encryption and the widespread adoption of HTTP/2, browser fingerprints such as **JA3**, **JA4**, and **Akamai** cannot be reliably emulated using simple fingerprint strings.
-Instead of parsing and emulating these string-based fingerprints, `wreq-python` provides fine-grained control over TLS and HTTP/2 extensions and settings for precise browser behavior emulation.
+Instead of parsing and emulating these string-based fingerprints, `wreq` provides fine-grained control over TLS and HTTP/2 extensions and settings for precise browser behavior emulation.

 2. **Device Emulation**

-**TLS** and **HTTP/2** fingerprints are often identical across various browser models because these underlying protocols evolve slower than browser release cycles. **100+ browser device emulation profiles** are maintained in **wreq-python**.
+**TLS** and **HTTP/2** fingerprints are often identical across various browser models because these underlying protocols evolve slower than browser release cycles. **100+ browser device emulation [profiles](https://python.wreq.org/en/latest/getting-started/introduction/#behavior)** are maintained in **wreq**.

 ## Building